SkyeTheFoxyFox/Pocket-Dimension/README.md

 # Pocket Dimensions
-This datapack allows you to use a custom item to make, and access boxes in a custom dimension.
+This datapack allows you to use a custom item to make, and access boxes, in a custom dimension.

 Currently you can get the items with this command:

     /give @s minecraft:carrot_on_a_stick{CustomModelData:136,SFpocketid:1}

-The one at the end is it's id, change that to change which room it takes you to.
+The 1 at the end is it's id, change that to change which room it takes you to.

 Thanks to u/Hayey_ for the resource pack!!! :3